t2h5/structured-openapi-schema/generated/README.md

-# OpenAPI YAML
+# OpenAPI JSON
-This is a OpenAPI YAML built by the [openapi-generator](https://github.com/openapitools/openapi-genreator) project.
+This is a OpenAPI JSON built by the [openapi-generator](https://github.com/openapitools/openapi-genreator) project.